Current Protocols in Protein Science

 Manuscript review process.
-For nearly twenty years, Current Protocols has set the standard for excellence in laboratory methods in the biological sciences.
+For thirty years, Current Protocols has set the standard for excellence in laboratory methods in the biological sciences.
 Every article undergoes a rigorous, multi-tiered review process that has been carefully optimized for protocol-based manuscripts.
 The process begins with our distinguished editorial board members, who carefully consider potential new content and the best authors prior to invitation.
 Unsolicited manuscripts or proposals for manuscripts are also subject to this vetting process.
 All manuscripts are extensively edited to our exacting standards by no less than three reviewers, each editing with a unique perspective and for a particular purpose.
 Every manuscript is subject to expert peer review by members of our editorial board.
 Guest editors or outside reviewers may be called upon if needed, but experience in evaluating laboratory protocols is essential.
 The next layer of review is performed by an in-house editor with an advanced degree in a relevant subject.
 Representing the perspective of the audience – i.e., a novice to the technique – this editor is trained to anticipate and address the questions that may arise when performing a protocol.
 This reviewer also considers thoroughness, presentation, clarity, and consistency with respect to the rest of the protocol collection.
 Based on these reviews, authors may be asked to revise a protocol prior to acceptance.
 The final editor, also a scientist with laboratory experience, then reviews the accepted manuscript in fine detail, requesting missing information, resolving any inconsistencies among protocol steps, and ensuring that every portion of the manuscript is complete so that each protocol works the first time, every time.
 Together, our editorial team works in close collaboration with the author to ensure that the final protocol is of the highest quality.

 Authorship.
 In most cases, authors are invited to contribute specific methods to Current Protocols.
 Should an invited author wish to include co-authors, he or she should contact the developmental editor.
 Co-authors should only be added if they bring additional expertise or are co-inventors of the method.
 All authors should have made substantial contributions to the work and all must read and approve the final version to be published.
 Contributors who are not authors may be noted in an (optional) Acknowledgements section.